docopt/docopts/README.md

 fi
 ```

+A working example is provided in [examples/legacy_bash/cat-n_wrapper_example.sh](examples/legacy_bash/cat-n_wrapper_example.sh)

 ### Associative Array mode

 Alternatively, `docopts` can be invoked with the `-A <name>` option, which
-stores the parsed arguments as fields of a Bash 4 associative array called
+stores the parsed arguments as fields of a Bash 4+ associative array called
 `<name>` instead.
 However, as Bash does not natively support nested arrays,
 they are faked for repeatable arguments with the following access syntax: